"A-G"/College Entrance Requirements (minimum)

 - College Preparatory Electives - 1 year required: One additional year in any of the above A-F areas or other approved elective.

 You must get a "C" or better in each of these classes.
 Additionally, you will need to complete eleven of the fifteen a-g requirements by the end of your junior year in order to be UC-eligible.
-Visit the University of California and CSU websites for specific requirements, classes that satisfy each area, and more information.
+Visit the UC and CSU websites for specific requirements, classes that satisfy each area, and more information.
 Many private colleges and universities require similar high school classes, but be sure to check out these schools' websites for specific information.
 You'll want to work with your school counselor to make sure you're signing up for the right classes and that you're on track to complete all A-G requirements by the time you graduate from high school.

 For a comparison of UC and CSU entry requirements, click here.